When this happens...

 Find an exiting project or create a new project

-Marks a task as being completed.
+Marks a task as completed.

 To start, connect both your Todoist and GitHub accounts to viaSocket.
 Once connected, you can set up a workflow where an event in Todoist triggers actions in GitHub (or vice versa).